 Gallop Kranji Farm Resort, open daily, 10 Neo Tiew Lane 2, Singapore 718813; www.gallopresort.com

 The whole family will love this farm with a difference, where residents are rather green and rather slimy.
 At Jurong Frog Farm, join a family tour and learn all about these slippery, yet cool, creatures before petting, feeding and even taking a snap with Mr Toad and Mrs Frog.
 Kissing is not compulsory, and we do have it on good authority that, so far, none of the frogs have turned into a prince.

 Jurong Frog Farm, open Sat, Sun and public holidays 9am-5.30pm, Tues-Fri by appointment only, 56 Lim Chu Kang Lane 6, Singapore 719164; www.jurongfrogfarm.com.sg

 4. Bollywood Veggies

-We love hitting a good farmers’ market with the kids (such a great way to teach little ones about different veggies, fruits and herbs), so we’re taking it up a notch and going straight to the source!
+We love hitting a good farmers’ market with the kids (such a great way to teach little ones about different veggies, fruits and herbs), so we’re taking it up a notch and going straight to the source.
 Bollywood Veggies is famous for its farm-charm and family-friendly vibe.
-Go on an adventure into the Kranji countryside and join a free guided tour around the Food Museum and then fill your bags with healthy, organic produce in the farm shop.
+Go on an adventure into the Kranji countryside and join a free guided tour around the Food Museum before filling your bags with healthy, organic produce from the farm shop.
 Enjoy a family meal at the Poison Ivy Bistro (which also happily caters to those with special dietary needs) and then wander through the beautiful lush surroundings.
 Carrot petting optional.